laravel/cashier-stripe/readme.md

      ->create($creditCardToken);
 ```

 The `subscription` method will automatically create the Stripe subscription, as well as update your database with Stripe customer ID and other relevant billing information.
-If your plan includes a trial, the trial end date will also automatically be set on the user record.
+If your plan has a trial configured in Stripe, the trial end date will also automatically be set on the user record.

-If your plan has a trial period, make sure to set the trial end date on your model after subscribing:
+If your plan has a trial period that is **not** configured in Stripe, you must set the trial end date manually after subscribing:

 ```php
 $user->trial_ends_at = Carbon::now()->addDays(14);